 But, since conventional treatment plans are based on protocols developed for known primaries, the typical treatment plan for a CUP diagnosis depends heavily on the size, location of the tumor found, where it has spread and the patient’s general health.

 While most oncologists will use existing protocol guidelines to treat these unknown tumor types, at Nagourney Cancer Institute your personalized cancer therapy plan will be developed based on chemo and targeted therapies that have shown, in the lab, to kill your tumor cells.

-The EVA-PCD assay uses a sample of your tumor to create a functional profile of your cancer.
+Our EVA-PCD functional profiling assay uses a sample of your tumor to create a functional profile of your cancer.
 Based on the results, treatment recommendations are developed for you without needing to define the primary site of your cancer.

 At Nagourney Cancer Institute, our philosophy is that "it is less important to know where a tumor came from than it is to know how to treat it."